-- Create a daily schedule full of activities and tasks to keep the person busy. - Remind them where they are and that they are in a safe place if they become confused about their whereabouts. - · Keep any keys to cars or rooms/closets with dangerous items out of sight. - Never leave the person alone and avoid leaving any doors to the outside open or unlocked. - Prepare an emergency plan with their updated medical information and picture just in case they do go missing. - Enroll the person living with dementia in the Alzheimer's Association's 24/7 Wandering Support for a Safe Return
+- Create a daily schedule full of activities and tasks to keep the person busy. - Remind them where they are and that they are in a safe place if they become confused about their whereabouts. - Keep any keys to cars or rooms/closets with dangerous items out of sight. - Never leave the person alone and avoid leaving any doors to the outside open or unlocked. - Mask exterior doors with curtains or install door alarms. - Prepare an emergency plan with their updated medical information and picture just in case they do go missing. - Enroll the person living with dementia in the Alzheimer's Association's 24/7 Wandering Support for a Safe Return